Kalamazoo Attorneys Serving Gun Owners throughout West Michigan

-If you have been involved in a shooting incident, the following steps should be taken but only after you are completely sure there is no longer a threat.
+If you have been involved in a shooting incident, there are several important steps you should take after ensuring there is no longer a threat present.

 - I assert my right to counsel.

 - I do not consent to any searches or seizures.